Sumireneko/vectrize_plugin/README.md

 # Features
 * Trace as filled color area and Line Art
 * Tracing Whole image or Rectangle selection area
-* Recommend :An image smaller than 512ｘ512 pixels
+* Recommend image size: smaller than 512ｘ512 pixels

 Thanks to each libraries authors!